If you’ve got questions about fraternity or sorority life at UA Little Rock, please check out these Frequently Asked Questions (FAQs):

 Do fraternities and sororities participate in community service?

 Through the support of local and national philanthropies, fraternities and sororities promote ideals that will enhance a member’s college experience.
 Charities and service organizations have long depended on the dedication and generous time contributed to the community by the UA Little Rock Greek chapters.

 How can fraternity and sorority life help me succeed academically?

-Academic achievement is a priority for most organizations.
-Many organizations enforce grade point average requirements and offer study sessions, tutoring, and other programs to assist members achieve their potential.
-Many chapters also provide incentives to their members who excel in the classroom; recognition at meetings, reduced fees, national awards, and much more.
+Academic achievement is a priority and most organizations enforce grade point average requirements and offer study sessions, tutoring, and more to help members achieve their potential.
+Many chapters also provide incentives to their members who excel in the classroom; recognition at meetings, reduced fees, national awards, and more.
 Students who take advantage of the academic support available and properly balance their time between academic and extracurricular pursuits will find that membership will enhance their academic performance.

 What is hazing and is it something I should worry about?

 Hazing is defined as any action taken which produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 All national fraternal organizations and institutions of higher education have banned hazing.
 The rituals of Greek organizations have nothing to do with hazing; they are not scary, shameful, or degrading.
 Although it is the most important part of membership, it is nothing more than symbols, heraldry, and common ideals.
 If you suspect that hazing is happening in a fraternity or sorority at UA Little Rock, contact the Student Experience Center.

 What is the new member process?